kenakamu/UCWABot/README.md

 ## Prerequisites

 * An Azure Chatbot with a [Direct Line](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-3.0) configuration
-* A Skype for Business Server account for binding the Azure Chatbot
+* A regular Skype for Business Server account with a license for binding the Azure Chatbot

 ## Get started